doo/scanbot-sdk-example-react-native/README.md

 Install node modules:

-When using ReactNative version 0.64.X:
+When using ReactNative version 0.64.4:

 ```
-cd RN-0.64.X
+cd 0.64.X
 npm install
 ```

-When using ReactNative version 0.71.X:
+When using ReactNative version 0.72.4:

 ```
-cd RN-0.71.X
+cd latest
 npm install
 ```